LelouchOTR/20250812-Disc-with-replogle/README.md

 *   **🔬 The Perturbation Effect:** It then figures out how each genetic perturbation "moves" a cell on this map.
 It learns a "discrepancy vector"—an arrow pointing from the normal cell state to the perturbed state.
 The length and direction of the arrow tell you the strength and type of the effect.

-*   **🕸️ The Biological Hint:** To make the map more accurate, we give the model a "hint"—a gene-gene interaction network.
-This encourages the model to place genes that we know are functionally related "close" to each other in its internal logic.
+*   **🕸️ The Biological Hint (Graph Integration):** To make the map more biologically meaningful, we provide the model with a gene-gene interaction network.
+The model's encoder is a **Graph Convolutional Network (GCN)** that processes this graph directly.
+This allows the model to learn from the connections between genes, encouraging genes that are functionally related to have similar representations.
+A **graph Laplacian regularization** term in the loss function further reinforces this, ensuring that connected genes are mapped closely together in the latent space.

+## 🌐 The Gene-Gene Interaction Graph

+The "biological hint" given to the model is a graph representing known functional relationships between genes.
+Here's how it's built:

+1.  **Data Source:** We use the **Gene Ontology (GO)** database, a comprehensive resource of gene functions.
+2.  **Term Filtering:** We filter GO terms to select those that are most informative, based on the number of genes they annotate and their specificity.
+3.  **Similarity Calculation:** For every pair of genes, we calculate a **Jaccard similarity score** based on the GO terms they share.
+A high score means two genes are involved in many of the same biological processes.
+4.  **Graph Construction:** We create a network where each gene is a node.
+An edge is drawn between two genes if their similarity score is above a predefined threshold.
+This results in a graph where connected genes are likely to be functionally related.

+This graph is then fed into the GCN encoder of the DiscrepancyVAE, providing a strong biological prior that guides the model's learning process.

 ## 📊 Interpreting the Output: The UMAP Plot